OpenObservatory/roadmap/sponsors/narval.md

 * [ ] Stable release of ETL pipeline

 * [ ] Stable release of measurements API

+* [ ] Blogs and reports from additional 5 countries

 ## Month 16 - August